Community Conversations Initiative

-To launch the initiative, a series of virtual Focus Groups will be held throughout July and August.
-This series will be led by project facilitator, Steven Blashfield, Principal and Director of the Cultural Studio at Glavé & Holmes Architecture, and Treasurer of VAM’s Board of Directors.
+To launch the initiative, a series of virtual Focus Groups were held throughout July and August.
+This series was led by project facilitator, Steven Blashfield, Principal and Director of the Cultural Studio at Glavé & Holmes Architecture, and Treasurer of VAM’s Board of Directors.

-Utilizing the regularly scheduled Peer Group Chats on Thursday afternoons at 3:00pm ET, these hour-long conversations will offer opportunities for members of the museum field in Virginia and Washington, DC to have their voices heard.
+Utilizing the regularly scheduled Peer Group Chats on Thursday afternoons at 3:00pm ET, these hour-long conversations offered opportunities for members of the museum field in Virginia and Washington, DC to have their voices heard.

-This fall, the process continues as VAM hosts a series of charrettes across the Commonwealth.
+This year, the process continues as VAM hosts a series of charrettes across the Commonwealth.

-In-person charrettes will be held in each of the five regions that comprise VAM’s membership map: Central, Mountain and Valley, Northern, Southwest, and Tidewater and Eastern Shore.
+In-person charrettes will be held in each of the five regions that comprise VAM’s membership map: Central, Mountain/Valley, Northern, Southwest, and Tidewater/Eastern Shore.
 Led by our project facilitator and board directors for each region, these half-day gatherings will attempt to tackle the challenges raised during the virtual focus groups.

 A charette (pronounced “shuh-ret”) is an intense period of work by a group of people, that is often used by various design fields, preservationists, government, housing, and community organizations to tackle an issue or further concept development.
 The process typically brings groups together for deep listening, brainstorming, and creative problem solving.

 The word charette comes from the French word for “cart” or “chariot” and is sometimes spelled “charrette.”
 The term is thought to have originated in the 1800s at the Parisian art school, the École des Beaux Arts, when professors would circulate a cart, or “charette,” to collect final artwork while students worked feverishly to meet the deadline.